mollyrdavies/GLAD-Diagnostic-algorithms/README.md

-# GLAD DIAGCOMP - comparing algorithm-based and single-item phenotyping measures of major depression and anxiety disorders
+# Comparing algorithm-based and single-item phenotyping measures of major depression and anxiety disorders

 ## Summary
 Code repository for Davies et al (in prep) "Comparison of algorithm-based versus single-item phenotyping measures of depression and anxiety disorders in the GLAD Study cohort"